The biggest stories of 2018

 11. Amazon starts to seriously eat into Facebook and Google online services and apps and the market works out just significant is its 70% domination of the ‘voice’ for the smart home.

-12. The wind blows from China in 2018 as it accelerates the Made in China 2025 project with short-term dividends for East Asian robot, memory chip and battery ahead of progress towards Chinese self-sufficiency 2020 and beyond.
+12. The wind blows from China in 2018 as it accelerates the Made in China 2025 project with short-term dividends for East Asian robot, memory chip and battery in the progress towards Chinese self-sufficiency 2020.

 Five companies that will surface on your radar in 2018

-It’s been quite a year – we’ve briefed on cyber attacks, throttled internet networks, sex robots, bitcoin mania, the slow creep of AI and voice recognition, and increasingly how China is driving developments in high end industries such as batteries, chips and autonomous vehicles.
+It’s been quite a year.
+We’ve briefed on a wide range of experiments with technology: cyber attacks, photonics, sex robots, bitcoin mania and experimental funding, the slow creep of AI and voice recognition, and increasingly how China is driving developments in high-end industries such as batteries, chips and autonomous vehicles.

 There are a string of companies that will be at the forefront of these stories.
 In speaking to subscribers to our paid research, we have identified five in particular.